asunanto/assignment3-client/README.md

 ## Project Breakdown & Schedule

+- **16 January to 28 January** Project planning and client communications, discussions on scope and getting client confirmation on specs, First draft of Readme
+- **21 January to 25 January** Backend Development, setting up all tables in database and routes.
+Initial Frontend Development
+- **28 January to 01 February** Focus on Frontend Development, setting up all views and controls in React, Testing
+- **04 February to 07 February** Testing and Debugging, Finishing Frontend Development

 ## Team Managment

 After discussing our individual strengths and things we'd like to learn, we allocated roles and responsibilities among team members as follows: